General Design Principles¶

 while

--loops (“for each string in a vector…”), which makes the code
+-loops (“for each string in a vector…”).
+This can make the code

 much more readable, maintainable, and faster to execute.